 - you've had a severe reaction to a previous dose of the chickenpox vaccine

 Does the shingles vaccine contain pork (porcine) gelatine?

 Many faith groups, including Muslim and Jewish communities, have approved the use of gelatine-containing vaccines.
-It is, however, an individual choice whether or not to receive the shingles vaccine and we recognise that there'll be different opinions within different communities.
+It is, however, an individual choice whether or not to receive the shingles vaccine.